opensearch-project/project-website/_posts/2021-12-02-distributed-tracing-pipeline-with-opentelemetry.md

 - **Trace Analytics feature in OpenSearch/OpenSearch Dashboards**

 Trace Analytics for Opensearch Dashboards can be levaraged without having to re-instrument applications.
 Once you have traces flowing through your pipeline, you should see indexes being created in OpenSearch under the `otel-v1\*` index prefix.
-As this is created, trace analytics plugin within OpenSearch dashboards should now have visualization for your traces, inclusive of service map, error/throughput graphs, and waterfall trace view for your services.
+As this is created, trace analytics plugin within OpenSearch Dashboards should now have visualization for your traces, inclusive of service map, error/throughput graphs, and waterfall trace view for your services.

 ![opensearch](/assets/media/blog-images/2021-12-02-distributed-tracing-pipeline-with-opentelemetry/opensearch.png){: .img-fluid}